Academic and Course Continuity

 Use Zoom or WebEx for live class sessions

 Zoom allows you to host live class sessions via videoconference.
-Go to https://stanford.zoom.us/ to download the supported version of the Zoom client.
-Sign in using your SUNet ID credentials then click Meetings > Schedule a New Meeting to create a Zoom room and link that you and your students will use for class sessions.
+Download Zoom for free here.
+Sign in using your SUNet ID, then click Meetings > Schedule a New Meeting to create a Zoom room and link that you and your students will use for class sessions.
 You can also find additional help using Zoom at the University IT Zoom website.
 For tips on how to setup breakout rooms in Zoom, check out this Zoom help page.

-If you do not have the equipment you need to use Zoom, EdTech may be able to assist you.
-Please submit a support request via http://med.stanford.edu/edtech/help.html.
+If you do not have the equipment you need to use Zoom, EdTech may be able to assist—just submit a support request.

-Whether you are teaching entirely in Zoom or having some students join a classroom remotely, your approach to teaching will need to adjust to support the students who are joining via Zoom.
-We encourage you to schedule a consultation on how to facilitate web-based class sessions via Zoom with EdTech staff.
+Whether you are teaching entirely or partially in Zoom, your approach to teaching will need to adjust to support the students who are joining via Zoom.
+We encourage you to schedule a consultation with EdTech on how to facilitate web-based class sessions.

-If you prefer not to use Zoom or if Zoom is unavailable, an alternative option is WebEx.
-WebEx offers similiar benefits to Zoom and is available via University IT at https://uit.stanford.edu/service/webex.
+WebEx - If you prefer not to use Zoom or if Zoom is unavailable, an alternative option is WebEx.
+WebEx offers similiar benefits to Zoom and is available via University IT.

-Zoom and PHI - Zoom is a secure platform and can support the communication of PHI and high risk information (https://uit.stanford.edu/collabtools/highrisk), as long as the session is not recorded to the cloud.
+Zoom and PHI - Zoom is a secure platform and can support the communication of PHI and high risk information, as long as the session is not recorded to the cloud.
 Recording of PHI or high risk information is only supported when recorded directly to a Stanford security-compliant device.

 Re-use previous lecture videos or create new ones

 In addition to (or instead of) offering live sessions via Zoom, you can re-use lecture recordings from previous offerings of your course or record new videos and make them available to your students.
 If your course has previously used the LKSC Classroom Capture system to record lectures, EdTech can assist in making specific recordings or an entire quarter's lecture media page available via Canvas.
-Please submit a help request to firstname.lastname@example.org for assistance with lecture media from previous academic years.
+Please email us for assistance with lecture media from previous academic years.

-If you have a SUNet ID, you can use Panopto to create new lecture presentations from your computer screen and then deliver them through Canvas.
-Panopto offers many powerful options, like in-video quizzing, the ability to upload a PDF of slides directly to a video, and student note taking and bookmarking.
+If you have a SUNet ID, you can use Panopto to create new lecture presentations from your computer screen and then deliver them through Canvas (Panopto/Canvas how-to video here).
+Panopto offers many powerful options, like in-video quizzing, the ability to upload a PDF of slides directly to a video, and student note-taking and bookmarking (see this Teach Anywhere guide for more detail).
 Or, if you are presenting live using Zoom, you can use Zoom to record that session and share the video with your students.

 To learn how to record a screen capture/presentation using Zoom, check out this video tutorial from San Diego State University.
 Once you have recorded the presentation, you can upload it directly to your Canvas course or link to it via Media DropBox (SUNet authorization required).
-Assistance is available for these options via email@example.com.
+Email us for assistance with these options.

 Assess Students in Canvas

-If the disruption to your course continues, you may need to create assignments and quizzes in Canvas to assess and grade students.
-Click here to review best practices for delivering and taking Canvas exams.
-To review how to setup a Quiz in Canvas, please watch this short video.
+You can create assignments and quizzes in Canvas to assess and grade students.
+Here's our review of best practices for delivering and taking Canvas exams, and our video on steps to setup a Canvas Quiz.

 Communicate early and often with students: Let them know about changes or disruptions as early as possible, even if all the details aren’t available yet, and let them know when they can expect more specific information.

-Offer virtual office hours: Even if you cannot visit with students in person, you can offer virtual office hours using Zoom or WebEx.'
+Offer virtual office hours: Even if you cannot connect with students in person, you can offer virtual office hours using Zoom or WebEx.

 Set expectations: Let students know how you plan to communicate with them and how often.
 Tell students how often you expect them to check their email and how quickly they can expect your response.
 To help manage your communications with students, create a Q&A discussion forum in Canvas and encourage students to post questions there.
-That way, you can answer a question once (as opposed to answering the same question multiple times via email).
+That way, you can answer a popular question once (as opposed to multiple times via email).

 Keep things phone friendly: In a crisis, many students may only have a phone available, so make sure you are using mobile-friendly formats.
-PDFs is a common and mobile-friendly file format.
-Consider saving other file formats (e.g., PowerPoint presentations) as PDFs, which are easier to read on phones and tablets.
+PDFs are a common and mobile-friendly file format.
+Consider saving other file formats (e.g., PowerPoint presentations) as .pdfs, which are easier to read on phones and tablets.
 Try to keep file sizes small.

-Use asynchronous tools when possible: Having students participate in live Zoom conversations can be useful, but scheduling can be a problem and only a few students will actively participate (just like in your classroom).
-Try using asynchronous tools like Canvas discussions allows students to participate on their own schedules.
+Use asynchronous tools when possible: Having students participate in live Zoom conversations can be useful, but scheduling can be a problem while it's likely only a few students will actively participate (just like in the classroom).
+Using asynchronous tools like Canvas discussions allows students to participate on their own schedules.
 Bandwidth requirements for discussion boards are far lower than for live video tools.

 Academic & Course Continuity Strategy